Bilevel Optimization of the Kantorovich Problem and its Quadratic Regularization Part III: The Finite-Dimensional Case: The Discrete Kantorovich Problem aka Hitchcock's Problem

-Note that in comparison to \eqref{pr:PROB-BilevelHitch}, in the above bilevel problem we have not only replaced the lower-level problem by its regularized counterpart but also introduced the cost function as an optimization variable as well.
-The motivation for this modification becomes evident in Section \ref{sc:RECOV}, where we present a construction of a recovery sequence in which the $\gamma$-dependent parts of the sequence are hidden in the cost function.
-For the remainder of this section, however, it would be sufficient to set $c = c_\drm$ and remove the cost function from the set of optimization variables, which would have no effect on the qualitative statements of the results presented.
+Note that in comparison to \cref{pr:PROB-BilevelHitch}, in the above bilevel problem, we have not only replaced the lower-level problem by its regularized counterpart but also introduced the cost function as an optimization variable as well.
+The motivation for this modification becomes evident in the proof of \cref{co:Approx-ExistRecovSeq}, where we present a construction of a recovery sequence in which the $\gamma$-dependent parts of the sequence are hidden in the cost function.

-The existence of optimal solutions to the regularized bilevel Hitchcock problem is completely along the lines of the corresponding result of the non-regularized bilevel Hitchcock problem, see Theorem \ref{th:PROB-BilevelHitchSolu}.
+The existence of optimal solutions to the regularized bilevel Hitchcock problem is completely along the lines of the corresponding result of the non-regularized bilevel Hitchcock problem, see \cref{th:PROB-BilevelHitchSolu}.
 We therefore have the following result:

-\begin{theorem} For any lower semicontinuous objective function $\Jcal$ and any given data $\mu_2^\drm$ and $c_\drm$, the regularized bilevel Hitchcock problem \eqref{pr:REG-RegBilevelHitch} has at least one optimal solution. \end{theorem}
+\begin{theorem} For any lower semicontinuous objective function $\Jcal$ and any given data $\mu_2^\drm$ and $c_\drm$, the regularized bilevel Hitchcock problem \cref{pr:REG-RegBilevelHitch} has at least one optimal solution. \end{theorem}